ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 ## Token Post

 The Client sends a CoAP POST request including the access token to the KDC, as specified in section 5.8.1 of {{I-D.ietf-ace-oauth-authz}}.
-If the specific profile defines it, the Client MAY use a different endpoint at the KDC to post the access token to.
+If the specific ACE profile defines it, the Client MAY use a different endpoint than /authz-info at the KDC to post the access token to.
 After successful verification, the Client is authorized to receive the group keying material from the KDC and join the group.

 Note that this step could be merged with the following message from the Client to the KDC, namely Key Distribution Request.